fi3ework/vite-plugin-checker/README.md

    pnpm add vite-plugin-checker -D
    ```

 2. Add plugin to Vite config file.
-Add the checker property you need.
-We add TypeScript below for example.
-See all available checkers [here](#Available-checkers).
+Add the checker you need.
+We add TypeScript below as an example.
+See all available checkers [here](#Checker-configurations).

    ```ts
    // vite.config.js